jdiaz-dev/athvio-nutrition-backend/doc/error-management.md

-This app use the errors provided by default for Nest.js
+For error management this app use the errors provided by default for Nest.js

 ## Database
 - InternalServerErrorException : when problem with database has